 Sun trine Jupiter indicates luck in life, opportunities for travel, and a quest for knowledge.
 For knowledge, I enjoy studying mythology, astrology, and Chinese medicine.
 And I’ve had many fortunate travels, including doing tarot readings in Mexico.

 Saturn is the planet that symbolizes hard work, duty, and discipline.
 Sun trine Saturn indicates maturity, the ability to accomplish tasks, and acceptance of responsibilities.
 I don’t mind hard work.
-And I’m interested in what I do so it does not feel like a struggle.
+And I’m interested in what I do so it doesn’t feel like a struggle.

 Uranus is the planet of change, rebellion, and freedom.
 Sun trine Uranus indicates inspirational ideas, creativity, and an avant-garde approach.
-I’m glad I live in San Francisco where every day I see all types of self expression, where people are accepting and open minded, and where Goddess spirituality and Buddhism are common.
+I an grateful that I live in San Francisco where every day are all types of self expression, and where people tend to be accepting and open minded.

-Jupiter trine Saturn indicates common sense — which isn’t so common — and good abilities to plan or organize.
-This has really helped me stay grounded and pragmatic.
-And it helps me do feng shui,and helps me apply the organized structure of the universe to how we live day to day.
-Most people don’t know that I am a slow foods chef, aided by inspirational Jupiter trine practical show-me Saturn.
-I make up recipes based on what is in season, but the practical reward is the good meals.
+Jupiter trine Saturn indicates common sense — which isn’t so common — and the ability to plan or organize.
+This helps to stay grounded and pragmatic.
+I appreciate learning feng shui, where the inspiration of Jupiter is blended with the Saturnian organized structure of the universe, and to how we live day to day.
+My hobby is I’m a slow foods chef, aided by Jupiter trine practical Saturn.

 Jupiter trine Uranus indicates expansion through and interest in many types of people from all walks of life.
-Love of travel and adventure is also shown in this Jupiter trine Uranus.
-And my book topics are Aquarian and different.
-Plus my books are published in hard copy and as e-books.
-In this way, I can apply the expansiveness of Jupiterian ideas with the Aquarian age technology of Uranus.
+Plus love of travel and adventure is shown in this Jupiter trine Uranus.
+Jupiter rules publishing, and Uranian and quite different are my book topics.
+My books are pushed in this Aquarian Age, so are in hard copy and e-books!

 Saturn trine Uranus indicates blending teachings of the past (Saturn) with sensibilities and values of the future (Uranus).
 Ideas are progressive yet realistic.
-This has really saved me from being an overly- subjective Pisces, and I can receiving unconventional Uranian ideas that have a practical application through Saturn.
+This aspect may have saved me from being an overly- subjective, sentimental Pisces.
+I have unconventional Uranian ideas, but they can have practical application from the trining influence of Saturn.
 Fellow Pisces Anais Nin wrote, “We don’t see things as they are.
 We see things as we are.”
-But my strong Saturn in Scorpio, part of the grand Water trine, can distinguish the difference.
+With my strong Saturn in Scorpio, part of the grand Water trine, I can distinguish the difference.

-People ask me how I wrote five books and how I know so many languages.
-The answer is in the placement of Mercury.
+People ask me how I wrote five books, and have a knack for languages.
+This may be the due to the house placement of Mercury.
 Mercury in the tenth house is conjunct the Midheaven so communication is my career.
 Mercury exalted in Aquarius trines Neptune in Libra which indicates ease with writing.
 Mercury trine Neptune also helps with intuition.

-Mercury is opposite Pluto so I’m fascinated by ancient cultures and the history of religion.
+Mercury is opposite Pluto so I’m fascinated by ancient cultures and the history of myths and religions.
 Mercury squares Saturn hence a strong memory and love of languages.
 But I can be very serious at times because of that Saturn square.
 Squares are the teachers in your birth chart, showing you challenges to claim and overcome.

 Every birth chart offers both gifts and challenges.
 Not so easy are squares, which can indicate challenges in life.
 But it is through our squares that we learn and grow.
 Mars, the planet of power, passion, and strength squares Venus, the planet of love, beauty, art, and pleasure.
-Mars is in strong steady Earth sign Taurus which squares Venus in innovative Air sign Aquarius.
-Venus is stronger in this relationship square; I’d rather be an independent traveling Aquarius than financially secure and stable Taurus.
-Also, Mars is in its detriment in the sign of Taurus so I work steadily to accomplish goals.
+Mars is in strong steady Earth sign Taurus that squares Venus in innovative Air sign Aquarius.
+Mars is in its detriment in the sign of Taurus (Venus rules Taurus), but Taurean Mars is good for working steadily to accomplish goals.

 Saturn in Scorpio squares Pluto, the planet of death and rebirth.
 This opens the door to issues of time and death.
 I can empathize with clients when they experience face-of-death situations such as car accident, incest, miscarriage, cancer, or AIDS.
 My hard-knock life growing up in Chicago is indicated by Saturn square Pluto, but those experiences strengthened me and made me who I am today.

-I specifically avoid the problems of Uranus square Neptune, illusion and artifice, by not drinking booze and not taking drugs — especially since Pisces is the sign most susceptible to addiction and escapism.
-On occasion, I can appreciate food parings with wine or beer, and fine with me if medical marijuana is legal for those who are ill, but I’m hardly a party girl.
-On a broader scale, Uranus square Neptune influences one to not be part of the status quo.
+I specifically avoid the problems of Uranus square Neptune, illusion and artifice, by not drinking booze and not doing drugs — unlike the Pisces stereotype of addiction and escapism.
+On occasion, I appreciate food parings with wine or beer, and support legal medical marijuana for those who want it — but I’m hardly a party girl.
+Uranus square Neptune also influences one to not be part of the status quo.

 My second Saturn return began on January 8, 2014.
-Transiting Saturn conjuncted my natal Saturn, but also trined Sun, Jupiter, and Uranus!
-During my first Saturn return I moved to California
+Transiting Saturn conjuncted my natal Saturn, but also trined my Sun, Jupiter, and Uranus.
+That is the best part of a grand trine, it makes transits easier.

 Taoist 60 Year Cycle